Mike Kaye Chair

 Kalvir Kaur (Founding trustee, 2016-2019), Solicitor at Freedom from Torture.

-Jo Pettitt (Founding trustee, 2016-2020), former Head of Research and Survivor Activism at Freedom from Torture, now freelance research professional.
+Jo Pettitt (Founding trustee, 2016-2020), former Head of Research and Survivor Activism at Freedom from Torture, now freelance research consultant.